 Misalignment of adjacent curtain wall elements can have serious consequences, elaborates Ar.
 Gunasekaran.
 Such misalignment is often due to errors in laying out the structural framing systems, but might also result from lack of coordination of building structure tolerances and curtain wall tolerances, or improper layout of imbeds to receive curtain wall anchors.
 In the case of coordinating construction tolerances, if the construction tolerance for the structural frame is +/- 1 inch over the height of the building and the tolerance for the curtain wall is +/- 1⁄4 inch over that same height, it is the curtain wall that will need to be adjusted to conform to the looser tolerance of the structural framing which needs to be taken care by the site team.

 Cleaning and replacement of glass are another challenge if there is no proper BMU (building maintenance unit).
-Many clients are not willing to incur much cost towards the same, which leads to problems in maintaining façades and addressing defects post-handover, opines Ar.
+Many clients are not willing to incur many costs towards the same, which leads to problems in maintaining façades and addressing defects post-handover, opines Ar.
 De and Kanchwala.

-Besides the challenges above, there are issues with the operables in terms of suitable hardware for the same.
-The limited number of hardware suppliers/product range restrict the design solutions.
-This is further complicated in motorised operable and recent regulatory conditions for fire safety.
+Besides the challenges above, there are issues with the operable in terms of suitable hardware for the same.
+The limited number of hardware suppliers/product ranges restrict the design solutions.
+This is further complicated by motorised operable and recent regulatory conditions for fire safety.
 In general, there is huge room for improvement of quality in curtain wall production, transportation and erection.
 The industry needs to improve the skill sets, and SOP’s for QA/QC.
-Often one gives more weightage to completing a project faster, which tends to a compromise on quality.
-Improper or substitute materials used, resulting faulty façade works and the building degrades quite faster and lose the building value within the very short period.
+Often one gives more weightage to completing a project faster, which tends to compromise on quality.
+Improper or substitute materials are used, resulting in faulty façade works and the building degrades quite faster and loses the building value within a very short period.

-Sometimes, no attention to proper detailing and design is given in advance (pre-construction), and pass to the contractor.
+Sometimes, no attention to proper detailing and design is given in advance (pre-construction), and passed to the contractor.
 In such cases, the site team has to deal with problems.
-Design simplicity need to be focused, in situations, designers try to push unrealistic or impractical designs without understanding the long-term issues or limitations, says Govind.
+Design simplicity needs to be focused, on in situations, where designers try to push unrealistic or impractical designs without understanding the long-term issues or limitations, says Govind.